HussainAther/philosophy/neuro/comptheory.md

 A calculator's representation and rules for manipulating representations can explain its behavior much the same way we describe how and why people do what they do.
 Philosopher Zenon Pylyshyn said we explain why a machine does something with certain interpretations of the symbols in a domain.
-Psychologcial theory would cross-classify categories of neurophysiology theory that would make neurophysiological generalizations miss important relations that are only describable at the level at which representations are referred to.
+Psychological theory would cross-classify categories of neurophysiology theory that would make neurophysiological generalizations miss important relations that are only describable at the level at which representations are referred to.
 The psychological maps only would map onto an indefinite mix of neurobiological categories.